stefan-hoeck/idris2-webidl/README.md

    at this precision.
 Will have to do some reading on how these are handled elsewhere (for instance in PureScript).

-   Note that some of these bindings might change if Idris2 gets primitives like `Int32` and some of its `BitsXY` types are mapped to `Number` (right now, all integral primitives in Idris2 are mapped to `BigInt`).

  * Floating point types: These are mapped to `Double` for simplicity.
 Not yet sure whether it is worth to treat `float` and `unrestricted float` differently.